 About our school

-Castlewood Primary School was opened in 1997 and has 210 pupils on roll with single class entry in Years R-6, with slightly more boys than girls in the school.
+Castlewood Primary School was opened in 1997 and has space for 210 pupils on roll with single class entry in Years R-6, with slightly more boys than girls in the school.

 Our school is IMD 1 and parent surveys and increased first choices tell us that it has a strong reputation in the community.